edwinsanjaya/bci-finalproject/README.md

 ## Model Framework

-_Outline the architecture and components of your BCI system.
+_This section outlines the architecture and components of our BCI system.
 This includes the input/output mechanisms, signal preprocessing techniques, data segmentation methods, artifact removal strategies, feature extraction approaches, machine learning models utilized, and any other relevant components._

 Taking into account that the dataset has already been labeled, supervised learning was used to create a model that can classify voluntary and involuntary blinking.
 We explored various